-Head of Germany's Catholic Church offers resignation over 'catastrophe of sexual abuse'
+Top German Catholic Church official offers resignation over 'catastrophe of sexual abuse'

 "The investigations and reports of the last ten years have consistently shown that there have been many personal failures and administrative mistakes but also institutional or 'systemic' failure," the letter continued.

 Pope Francis has not yet accepted Marx's resignation, and the Archbishop has been told to remain in post until a decision is made, a statement from the Archdiocese in Munich said.
-The statement also noted that Marx has "repeatedly considered resigning from office in recent months."
+It also noted that Marx has "repeatedly considered resigning from office in recent months."
+Marx told journalists on Friday that "the Pope himself wanted to see my letter published."

-"It is painful for me to witness the severe damage to the bishops' reputation in the ecclesiastical and secular perception which may even be at its lowest," Marx said in the letter.
+"It is painful for me to witness the severe damage to the bishops' reputation in the ecclesiastical and secular perception which may even be at its lowest," Marx wrote in the letter.
 "I feel that through remaining silent, neglecting to act and over-focusing on the reputation of the Church I have made myself personally guilty and responsible."

-The news comes amid a growing uproar among the German faithful over abuse.
-Last week, the Pope sent two senior foreign bishops to investigate the Archdiocese of Cologne, Germany's largest, over its handling of abuse cases, Reuters reported.

 In 2018, a report from Germany's Catholic Church admitted to "at least" 3,677 cases of child sex abuse by the clergy between 1946 and 2014, local media reported at the time.
 The report, which took four years to assemble, found the victims were mostly boys, more than half of whom were aged 13 or younger.
 Every sixth case involved a rape and at least 1,670 clergy were involved.